 Download Sense-T AirRater App Factsheet

-Equipment has been installed around Tasmania to capture information on temperature and air pollution (in the form of pollen, smoke and some gasses).
+The AirRater project involved two concurrent streams.
+Equipment was installed around Tasmania to capture information on temperature and air pollution (in the form of pollen, smoke and some gasses).

-Temperature and air pollution information will also be used to support community-wide air pollution health advisories, heatwave forecasting and alerts, and fire weather mapping to assist firefighters, landowners and government.
+The sensor network also supports community-wide air pollution health advisories, heatwave forecasting and alerts, and fire weather mapping to assist firefighters, landowners and government.

-The AirRater team consists of leading researchers in the fields of environmental health, with specialities in air pollution, pollen, smoke and heat.
-The project is a collaboration between the Menzies Institute for Medical Research, UTAS School of Biological Sciences, the Tasmanian Environmental Protection Agency, CSIRO, ANU and the Tasmanian Department of Health and Human Services.
+The team consisted of leading researchers in the fields of environmental health, with specialities in air pollution, pollen, smoke and heat.
+The Project was a collaboration between Sense-T, Menzies Institute for Medical Research, UTAS School of Biological Sciences, the Tasmanian Environmental Protection Agency, CSIRO, ANU and the Tasmanian Department of Health and Human Services.

-A key ingredient in the success of the project will be the involvement of all Tasmanians who have asthma and hay fever.
+A key ingredient in the success of the project was the involvement of all Tasmanians who have asthma and hay fever.